Middle School Philosophy and Programs

 Middle School students learn Greek and Latin word roots to help them increase vocabulary and reading comprehension.
 Each week, students are presented with strategic vocabulary instruction through Greek and Latin word parts from the book series, Vocabulary from Classical Roots.
 Students are empowered with a useful, transferable technique for making sense of unfamiliar vocabulary across content areas and on standardized tests.
 Exercises have students think about word relationships, determine correct usage of words in context, complete analogies, and use words in writing and discussion.
 The teacher provides the student with many multi-sensory activities that include the Greek and Latin word roots learned, so that these word parts become internalized.

 This leveled course provides direct instruction in both computer skills and the underlying science that drives technology.
-Students will build digital literacy as they engage in dynamic experiences that develop their knowledge of the workings of technology, while acquiring critical 21st century skills—including collaboration, creativity, critical thinking, and problem solving.
+Students build their digital literacy as they engage in dynamic experiences that develop their knowledge of the workings of technology, while acquiring critical 21st century skills—including collaboration, creativity, critical thinking, and problem solving.
 Components of the series include: computer coding, digital design, concepts of architecture and engineering, app development, and graphic design.

 Handbell Choir – Middle School I & II